-In the normal course of business, the Group closed eight unprofitable Adult Gaming Centres ("AGC's) along with ceasing its tanning business.
-It is expected that the site closures will have a positive impact on the profitability of the Group as a whole, as only loss-making sites are considered for closure.
-The Group opened thirty-six new AGC's in 2021 (2020: twenty-one), increasing the market positioning of the business.
+In the normal course of business, the Group closed fourteen unprofitable Adult Gaming Centres ("AGC's) (2021: eight along with ceasing its tanning business).
+All site closures have a positive impact on the profitability of the Group, as only loss-making sites are considered for closure.
+The Group opened thirty-eight new AGC's in 2022 (2021: thirty-six), increasing the market positioning of the business.